10 Best Herbal Syrups For Throat Irritation

 Salvia officinalis, commonly known as sage, is often used in herbal syrups to alleviate throat irritation due to its anti-inflammatory and antimicrobial properties.

-Glycyrrhiza glabra, commonly known as licorice root, has been traditionally used for its soothing properties in herbal syrups to alleviate throat irritation.
+Foeniculum vulgare, commonly known as fennel, has been traditionally used in herbal syrups to alleviate throat irritation due to its antiseptic and anti-inflammatory properties.

 echinacea purpurea syrup